 Our experience so far has been that international investors interested in RMB private equity already have experience of investing in China through USD funds.
 These sophisticated investors want to diversify, and access what has become the larger pool of private equity investment potential.
 It is this last point that we believe makes RMB private equity investing relevant to a growing number of institutional investors seeking a diverse portfolio exposure to China.

 Whilst USD funds will remain the starting point for most institutions investing in Chinese private equity, the investable universe is expanding fast outside of current 300 active USD fund managers with at least 10,000 RMB registered fund managers added.

-The geopolitical tension between China and the US may well add to the case for RMB fundraising to be the first choice of more companies.
+The recent geopolitical tension between China and the US, especially the focus by US legislators on Chinese companies listed on US exchanges, may well add to the case for RMB fundraising to be the first choice of more companies.

 There is no denying that investing in RMB funds requires access to the local network of managers which itself takes considerable time to understand.
 Whilst the market has grown significantly over the last ten years, having an experienced team on the ground that knows the RMB managers is key.

 What we have witnessed over the last ten years is not a short-term change but is part of a long-term shift in the world’s second largest private equity market and second largest economy.
 It is therefore only likely to climb in relevance for international investors when thinking about portfolio construction and diversification.